-Research on participatory methods develops techniques that can globally promote social capital for rural innovation. private sector play an important part in financing and implementing a regional rice program through the Latin American and Caribbean Fund for Irrigated Rice (FLAR).
+Research on participatory methods develops techniques that can globally promote social capital for rural innovation.

+The Center will provide national and local agencies with information for a whole range of fruit crops on suitable areas for production, availability of germplasm, presence of diseases and pests, management practices, quality control, and postharvest management private sector play an important part in financing and implementing a regional rice program through the Latin American and Caribbean Fund for Irrigated Rice (FLAR).
 Likewise, CIAT has a strategic partnership with the government of Colombia, which supports rice research through the Ministry of Agriculture and Rural Development.
 Similar partnerships are being developed with other countries in the region.
 CIRAD (France) is another important strategic partner.
 Priority is given to strategic research that enhances the competitiveness of regional rice production.
 One example is research on controls of pests and diseases, including the hoja blanca virus-found only in the Americas-and rice blast.